-For families who struggle to afford necessities and experience crises, policymakers have chosen to create a child protection system that conflates poverty with neglect and separates hundreds of thousands of children from their parents every year-further traumatizing families.8 color, immigrant families, and families with low incomes.
-Ultimately, these policy decisions harm everyone-limiting our prospects and future prosperity as a nation.
+For families who struggle to afford necessities and experience crises, policymakers have chosen to create a child protection system that conflates poverty with neglect and separates hundreds of thousands of children from their parents every year-further traumatizing families.

 A legacy of how racism and misogyny have shaped economic and social policy over generations, these policy choices and the structures built to administer them disregard the needs of families and deny their basic humanity.